-Amyloidosis is the extracellular deposition of amyloid fibrils into tissue, perhaps impairing regular organ functionality.
-Primary amyloidosis of the bladder is rare, affecting both genders equally between the ages of 40-80, with approximately 200 reported cases in the available literature.
+Myloidosis is the extracellular deposition of amyloid fibrils into tissue, perhaps impairing regular organ functionality.
+Primary amyloidosis of the bladder is rare, affecting both genders equally between the ages of 40 and 80, with approximately 200 reported cases in the available literature.
 Although the exact mechanism of amyloidosis of the bladder is unknown, it is thought to be a result of a chronic or recurrent mucosal and submucosal inflammation.
-1 Common presentations include gross painless hematuria, lower urinary tract symptoms, and bladder mass found on imaging.
+Common presentations include gross painless hematuria, lower urinary tract symptom (LUTS), and bladder mass found on imaging.
 As there are no specific manifestations and presentation often mimics bladder cancer, it may be commonly misdiagnosed and undergo possible overtreatment.

-A 63-year-old man with long standing lower urinary tract symptoms was referred to our tertiary hospital for the evaluation of recurrent gross painless hematuria.
-He had a past medical history of hypercholesterolemia, hypertension and cardiac arrhythmia.
-Due to his lower urinary tract symptoms, he was previously diagnosed with benign prostatic hyperplasia and treated unsuccessfully with medical therapy.
+A 63-year-old man with long-standing LUTS was referred to our tertiary hospital for the evaluation of recurrent gross painless hematuria.
+He had a past medical history of hypercholesterolemia, hypertension, and cardiac arrhythmia.
+Due to his LUTS, he was previously diagnosed with benign prostatic hyperplasia and treated unsuccessfully with medical therapy.
 He had no history of underlying chronic inflammatory conditions.
-At a peripheral hospital, he underwent previous cystoscopy which revealed abnormal areas of the bladder mucosa along the right anterolateral wall suspicious for bladder cancer.
-However, subsequent biopsies were negative for malignancy.
+At a peripheral hospital, he underwent previous cystoscopy, which revealed abnormal areas of the bladder mucosa along the right anterolateral wall suspicious for bladder cancer; however, subsequent biopsies were negative for malignancy.
 Computed tomography with intravenous contrast showed evidence of diffuse bladder thickening, more pronounced on the right side.

-At our centre, he underwent repeat cystoscopy and complete transurethral resection of the persistent bladder lesions along the right anterolateral wall of the bladder (Figure 1A).
+At our centre, he underwent repeat cystoscopy and complete transurethral resection of the persistent bladder lesions along the right anterolateral wall of the bladder (Fig.1).
 Although the lesions were suspicious for bladder cancer, we conferred with our genitourinary pathologists regarding other diagnoses.
-Staining with Hematoxylin and eosin showed evidence of eosinophilic amorphous deposits (Figure 2B).
-Histopathology with Congo red showed positive green-apple birefringence under polarized light, consistent with amyloid deposition and a diagnosis of amyloidosis of the urinary bladder (Figure 2A).
+Staining with hematoxylin and eosin showed evidence of eosinophilic amorphous deposits (Fig. 2).
+Histopathology with Congo red showed positive greenapple birefringence under polarized light, consistent with amyloid deposition and a diagnosis of amyloidosis of the urinary bladder (Fig. 3).